Praised over Brexit, Barnier could target EU top job

 Weber’s socialist rival now is Dutchman Frans Timmermans, currently a deputy to Juncker.

-Barnier, a pro-EU conservative, has traveled extensively across the bloc since the 2016 Brexit referendum, finding time to meet even the smaller political players, labor unions and industry lobbies.
+Barnier, a pro-EU conservative, has travelled extensively across the bloc since the 2016 Brexit referendum, finding time to meet even the smaller political players, labour unions and industry lobbies.

 Both Juncker and Barnier on Sunday also highlighted the role played by the Brexit negotiator’s two top aides - his deputy and veteran trade negotiator, German Sabine Weyand, and France’s Stephanie Riso, an economist with years of service at the European Commission.